- Our Science

 Rapid metabolic fingerprinting

 We are investigating novel ways of acquiring metabolomics data, including rapid methods that acquire data directly from a sample within a few seconds.
 This includes Rapid Evaporative Ionisation Mass Spectrometry (REIMS) and Direct Analysis Real Time-Mass Spectrometry (DART-MS).
 Our testing with both methods has shown these to be highly promising methods for screening and gaining novel scientific information from samples.
 These types of techniques can help to fill the gap between time-consuming lab-based metabolomics analyses used for addressing scientific questions, and metabolomics that could one day be used for data gathering and diagnostics at point-of-care, on farm or in industry.
+For a better idea of what this can do, please see the video below.

 Through the wider AgResearch network, we have access to other analytical methods and instruments, including for fatty acid analysis, amino acid analysis, and rapid biomarker analysis using liquid chromatography coupled to tandem mass spectrometry.